Clojure MCP: REPL-Driven Development with AI Assistance

 3. **Keeping It Updated**: At the end of a productive session where new features or components were added:

-- Invoke the `create-project-summary` prompt again
+- Invoke the `create-update-project-summary` prompt again

 - The system will update the PROJECT_SUMMARY.md with newly added functionality